mui/mui-x/docs/data/data-grid/list-view/list-view.md

 :::warning
 Features not listed may not work as expected, or may not work at all.

-If you are using a feature that is listed and it is not working as expected, please [open a bug report](https://github.com/mui/mui-x/issues/new?assignees=&labels=status%3A+waiting+for+maintainer%2Cbug+%F0%9F%90%9B&projects=&template=1.bug.yml).
+If you're using a feature that's listed above and it's not working as expected, please [open a bug report](https://github.com/mui/mui-x/issues/new?assignees=&labels=status%3A+waiting+for+maintainer%2Cbug+%F0%9F%90%9B&projects=&template=1.bug.yml).

 If you need to use list view with any other features, please [open a feature request](https://github.com/mui/mui-x/issues/new?assignees=&labels=status%3A+waiting+for+maintainer%2Cnew+feature&projects=&template=2.feature.yml).
 :::